 This year Passages is offering four different trips, each occurring prior to your arrival on campus for New Student Orientation.
 Participants must arrive by 9:45 a.m. for check in on the day of departure and should anticipate returning to campus by 6 p.m. on the last day.

-This trip engages participants as they explore the Adirondacks located in northeast New York.
+Participants will explore the nature and culture of the Adirondacks located in northeast New York.
 The Adirondack Park covers 6.1 million acres and is the largest park, state-level protected area, and national historic landmark in the contiguous United States.
 The trip will consist of gaining historical knowledge, understanding environmental issues, land management, outdoor leadership, and the importance of having wild, protected areas.
-Participants will base their adventures out of lakeside cabins in the Pharoah Lake Wilderness region of the state park.
+Participants will base their adventures out of lakeside rustic cabins in the Pharoah Lake Wilderness region of the state park.
+This trip also offers individual’s opportunities for journaling, while appreciating nature, and further materials to continue their understanding of the area after the trip.
 Possible activities include a treetop ropes course with zip lines, exploring the high peaks region, hiking, canoeing, swimming, and other outdoor activities.

 *All trips are subject to change without notice.*